chaos-mesh/website/versioned_docs/version-2.7.3/run-serial-or-parallel-experiments.md

             options: ['--cpu 1', '--timeout 600']
 ```

-The above commands claimed a parallel node named `parallel-of-2-chaos`.
-This means Chaos Mesh executes simultaneously `workflow-stress-chaos` and `workflow-network-chaos`.
+The example above declares a parallel node named `parallel-of-2-chaos`.
+This means Chaos Mesh executes `workflow-stress-chaos` and `workflow-network-chaos` simultaneously.
 After all tasks are completed, parallel nodes are marked as completed.

-When Chaos Mesh executes parallel nodes, all tasks claimed in `children` are executed simultaneously.
+When Chaos Mesh executes parallel nodes, all tasks listed in `children` are executed simultaneously.

 Similar to serial nodes, the optional field `deadline` is also available in parallel nodes to limit the maximum execution time of the entire parallel process.
-If this time is reached, the sub-nodes are stopped.
-If all sub-nodes finish their work before `deadline` time, parallel nodes are immediately marked as completed and `deadline` is not affected.
+If this time is reached, the child nodes are stopped.
+If all child nodes finish before the `deadline`, the parallel node is immediately marked as completed, and the `deadline` has no effect.

 ## Create a workflow with serial or parallel nodes using Chaos Dashboard